 The main function of the sensor is to identify and communicate with physical quantities such as temperature, heat, pressure, distance, moisture, gas, and so on.

-And it provides output in the form of electrical signal to connected control systems.
+And it provides output in the form of an electrical signal to connected control systems.

-You can easily understand this from following simple block diagram.
+You can easily understand this by the following simplified block diagram.

-For example, in an automation system, the sensor is the most important equipment that provides an input to the programmable logic controller (PLC).
+For example, in an automation system, the sensor is the most important piece of equipment that provides input to the programmable logic controller (PLC).

-In daily life applications, commercial and industrial devices, the educational projects, different types of sensor are used with a specific role.
+In daily life applications, commercial and industrial devices, and educational projects, different types of sensors are used with a specific roles.